Polygon-Advocates/zkThon-2023/README.md

 # zkThon-challenges
-Challenges for zkThon[Testing for aita]
+Challenges for zkThon[Testing for airtable]

 | Challenge | Link | Prizes |
 | - | - | - |